michaelapfleger/hue-project/README.md

 # Diary
 ## Description:
-A web application for storing all relevant information about the current day.<br>
+A web application for storing all relevant information about the current day.
-You can add text, images, companions, rate your feelings and add a location.<br>
+You can add text, images, companions, rate your feelings and add a location.
 On the dashboard there are some news and information about the current day like weather,<br>
 and some fun stuff.<br>
 <br>